Simple Spicy Vegetarian Chili

-This Simple Spicy Vegetarian Chili is my absolute go-to all fall and winter up here in the Pacific Northwest.
-It is easy to make and so delicious.
+As the weather starts to get colder, all I can think about is cooking up a nice, warm meal and eating it while next to the fireplace.
+Lately, I have been making so many different soups and chilis to try out new combinations and recipes.
+My favorite so far has got to be the Simple Spicy Vegetarian Chili because it is easy to make and so delicious.
 Perfect for busy evenings, for entertaining and for game day as well.
-Especially in winter, I make big batches of my favorite spicy foods and take them for leftover to work.
+Especially in winter, I make big batches of my favorite spicy foods and eat them throughout the week; this recipe makes a LOT so it definitely creates perfect leftovers for dinner later in the week or weekday lunches.
 Using simple ingredients like onions, garlic, peppers, tomato sauce, and canned beans, it is easy to create affordable and healthy dishes.
-This recipe makes a LOT so it definitely creates perfect leftovers for dinner later in the week or work lunches.
 I hope you enjoy it as much as me and my family always do – this Simple Spicy Vegetarian Chili is a sure winner.

 What’s your favorite chili ingredient?
 Let me know in the comments!